jrlee85/Data_Visualisation_Project/README.md

 # data-visualisation-project-python
-### UoL Data Visualization projecting examining exercise habits before and during the Covid-19 pandemic
+### UoL Data Visualization project examining exercise habits before and during the Covid-19 pandemic

 This project was created as part of my Data Science MSc.
 The task was to create and design a simple survey and then present the results using Python data visualisation tools and Jupyter Notebooks.
 I chose to focus on exercise habits before and during the Covid-19 pandemic, to see if and how habits had changed.